Digital Marketing Glossary: The Ultimate Guide

 Blogging:

-The last phase of the business cycle, where customers are about to make a purchase or make an intended action.
+The last phase of the business cycle is when customers are about to make a purchase or make an intended action.

 Bounce Rate: